ehwest/mdn_qms/RSA_Regulatory_Support_Artifacts/README.md

   **Dosing decisions should not be made based on this device.**

-  **The user should follow instructions on the continuous glucose monitoring system."**
+  **The user should follow instructions on the continuous glucose monitoring system.**

 * Device labeling must include the following limitation:

-  **This device is not intended to replace self-monitoring practices advised by a physician."**
+  **This device is not intended to replace self-monitoring practices advised by a physician.**

 ## Registering with the FDA